ucf-draco-lab/ucf-draco-lab-old-github.io/research/index.md

 # {% include icon.html icon="fa-solid fa-microscope" %}Research

-Please note that the citations on this page were generated automatically from just identifiers using the [Manubot cite utility](https://github.com/manubot/manubot#cite) please reference the published version of the publications to obtain acurate citation information.
+Please note that the citations on this page were generated automatically from just identifiers using the [Manubot cite utility](https://github.com/manubot/manubot#cite) please reference the published version of the publications to obtain accurate citation information.

 {% include section.html %}